Revenue vs Profit: What's the Difference?

 - Revenue is the income before any expenditure

-- Profit is the income after your company’s expenditure like taxes, debts, wages etc.
+- Profit is the income after your company’s expenditures like taxes, debts, wages, etc.

 - Your company won't be able to make a profit unless it generates enough revenue.